 There’s nothing I love more about the holidays than family and friends gathered around the table enjoying a meal together.
-But since this year we’ll be having a smaller gathering this year, and we’ll only see a few family members, it means I have to really bring my A-game!
-Beautifully decorated guest bedrooms they can’t wait to sleep in, a huge Christmas tree surrounded by presents, and of course, a big farmhouse table where we can all sit and eat, swap stories and spend time with one another.
+But since we’ll be having a smaller gathering this year, it means I have to really bring my A-game!
+Beautifully decorated guest bedrooms they can’t wait to sleep in, a huge Christmas tree surrounded by presents, and of course, a big farmhouse table where we can all sit and eat, swap stories, and spend time with one another.

 Each year, I try to outdo myself when it comes to transforming my everyday dinner table into a wintery, Christmas-themed tablescape.
 Like the rest of the holiday decor in my home, I tend to lean towards neutrals and focus on bringing the outdoors inside.
 If you’re looking to transform your tabletop this Christmas, follow these easy tips to bring your dream tablescape to life.

 Roughly nine in ten Americans, or about 95 percent, say they celebrate Christmas.

 If I’ve said it before I’ve said it a thousand times: find a theme and stick with it.
 Your dining table doesn’t need to match the rest of your holiday home decor, especially if you have a separated dining room, but find a specific theme or idea that you want to build on when creating your tablescape.

 I love bringing nature to my table so I opted for pinecone and eucalyptus garlands—including my favorite garland from Arhaus—branch centerpieces and forest green shades that set the tone of my table.